 Once a student completes at least one credit course at Lee College, an official college transcript may be obtained from the Admissions and Records Office.
-Students may request the transcript online at www.lee.edu/admissions.
+Students should request their transcript online at www.lee.edu/admissions or through their myLC Campus.

 Official credit transcripts consist of the following: identification of the student, TSI status and method of satisfying TSI components (math, reading, and writing), record of courses taken and course test credit during all semesters where graded classes were recorded, cumulative statistics including credit hours attempted, earned, and related grade points, along with GPA, as well as degrees or certificates and core curriculum completions earned by the student at Lee College.
-Certain honors and awards are only listed on the paper transcript; by default, Lee College will disseminate an electronic transcript when requests are made to send transcripts to those colleges capable of receiving EDI electronic transcripts.
+Certain honors and awards may only be listed on the paper transcript.
+For faster delivery and/or ease of processing, Lee College will send electronic transcripts via EDI or PDF formats when requested.